OleksandrVakhno/InteractiveDictionary/README.md

 # InteractiveDictionary

-Iteractive dictionary allowing user to get the definitions of the wanted words.
+Interactive dictionary with GUI that allows users to get the definitions of the wanted words.